homeveg/nuctools/README.md

 ## NucTools is a software package for analysis of chromatin feature occupancy profiles from high-throughput sequencing data

 Recent advancements in high-throughput sequencing methods create a vast amount of data in which numerous chromatin features are mapped along the genome.
-The results are frequently analysed by creating binarized data sets that link the presence/absence of a given readout to specific genomic loci.
+The results are frequently analysed by creating binary data sets that link the presence/absence of a given readout to specific genomic loci.
 It is currently a challenge in the field to cope with continuous distributions of deep sequencing chromatin readouts, and to integrate the different types of datasets to reveal linkages between them.
-Here we introduce the NucTools suite of Perl scripts and a stand-alone visualisation program for a nucleosome-centred downstream analysis of deep sequencing data.
+Here we introduce the NucTools suite of Perl scripts and a stand-alone visualisation program for a nucleosome-centered downstream analysis of deep sequencing data.
 NucTools accounts for the continuous distribution of nucleosome occupancy.
 Furthermore, it is useful to associate nucleosome occupancy with other chromatin features like transcription factor binding, histone modifications or DNA methylation.

 -------------------------------------------------------------------
 ## SYSTEM REQUIREMENT

-Linux (2.6 kernel or later) or Mac (OSX 10.6 Snow Leopard or later) operating system with minimal 16 GB of RAM is recommended*.
+Linux (2.6 kernel or later), Windows 7 x32/64 or Mac (OSX 10.6 Snow Leopard or later) operating system with minimal 16 GB of RAM is recommended*.
 Perl v5.8 or above is required.

-The C/C++ compiling enviroment might be required for installing dependencies, such as bedtools.
+The C/C++ compiling environment might be required for installing dependencies, such as bedtools.
 Systems may vary.
 Please assure that your system has the essential software building packages (e.g. build-essential for Fedora, XCODE for Mac...etc) installed properly before running the installing script.

-NucTools was tested successfully on our Linux servers (CentOS release 6.7 w/ Perl v5.10.1; Fedora release 22 w/ Perl v5.20.3) and Macbook Pro laptops (MAC OSX 10.11 w/ XCODE v5.1).
+NucTools was tested successfully on our Linux servers (CentOS release 6.7 w/ Perl v5.10.1; Fedora release 22 w/ Perl v5.20.3), Macbook Pro laptops (MAC OSX 10.11 w/ XCODE v5.1, 8GB RAM, 4 cores processor), Lenovo ThinkPad laptop (Windows 7, 8Gb RAM, 4 cores processor)

-*Memory requirments depends on the experimental system.
+*Memory requirements depend on the experimental system.
 For big genomes performance will increase greatly on machines with more memory.
 For example, processing of 22 mouse chromosomes, with the sequencing library size about 75 000 000 reads occupy at peak load around 60-70 Gb of RAM.
 Important to mention, the performance is very dependent on HDD read-write speed.
-Therefore the parallel running of many samples at once recomended only on the server-like system or computational clusters with RAID arrays, allowing real multithreaded read-write access to HDDs array.
+Therefore the parallel running of many samples at once recommended only on the server-like system or computational clusters with RAID arrays, allowing real multithreaded read-write access to HDDs array.

 -------------------------------------------------------------------
 ## QUICK START